blairwang-online/laptop-homelab-starterkit/docs/mac.md

 ![debian001-boot-screen](../images/debian001-boot-screen.png)

 2. This is a command-line interface, not a graphical user interface.
+Your mouse will not be able to interact with the installer.
 Use the arrow keys on your keyboard to navigate up and down the different options to try it out, but we actually want to use the default option called ***Install** (the first on the list).
 Select it and then hit <kbd>ENTER</kbd> on your keyboard.

-3. Once you are in the Debian installer, please read the text in the bottom-left corner: _"&lt;Tab&gt; moves; &lt;Space&gt; selects; &lt;Enter&gt; activates buttons"_.
+3. Once you are in the Debian installer, the window will automatically resize itself.
+Please read the text in the bottom-left corner: _"&lt;Tab&gt; moves; &lt;Space&gt; selects; &lt;Enter&gt; activates buttons"_.
 Make sure that you do likewise for the remainder of the Debian installer.

 4. For the language, select **English**.
 For the location, select **Ireland** (unless you are elsewhere?).